-Sometimes I haven’t heard the best reviews for this holiday destination but I absolutely loved visiting Rotorua for a weekend.
-Having been invited for work on a Friday, I decided to tag on a holiday.
+Sometimes I haven’t heard the best reviews for it as a holiday destination but I absolutely loved visiting Rotorua for a weekend.
+Having been invited to Rotorua for work on a Friday, I decided to tag on a holiday.
 Flying solo and with no specific itinerary, I very much winged it but loved my short time visiting Rotorua!
-I soaked in hot pools, did some great little hikes, found some great cafes and stayed in the sweetest lil Air BnB.
+I checked out hot pools, some great little hikes and cafes and stayed in the sweetest lil Air BnB.
+Read on for more detail and my recommendations for visiting Rotorua for a weekend.

 For more of my travel posts you can check out the following: